groundlight/framegrab/README.md

 ## License

 FrameGrab is released under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE) file.
+For more information, please refer to the [LICENSE.txt](LICENSE.txt) file.